cdk7/SecurityPlus-MindMaps/README.md

 ## Repository Structure
 - `/mindmaps`: Contains mind maps organized by course modules
 - `/resources`: Additional study resources and useful links
+- `/flashcards`: Flashcards for core concept of each topic

 ## How to Use
-Each module folder contains related mindmaps and notes.
+Each module folder contains related mind maps, flashcards, and resources (if applicable).
 Images are in PNG/JPG format.